pywinauto/pywinauto/Readme.txt

 Look at the examples provided in test_application.py There are examples in there to work with Notepad and MSPaint.

+Note: These examples currently only work on English.

 How does it work
 ----------------